 In 1912, state and territorial health authorities – in conjunction with the Public Health Service (PHS) – recommended immediate telegraphic reporting of five infectious diseases and the monthly reporting by letter of 10 additional diseases.
 That year, the first annual summary of The Notifiable Diseases included reports of 10 diseases from 19 states, the District of Columbia, and Hawaii.
 By 1928, all states, the District of Columbia, Hawaii, and Puerto Rico, were participants in the national reporting of 29 specified diseases.

 In 1950, Alexander Langmuir, Director of CDC’s Bureau of Epidemiology, recognized the importance of state input in reporting communicable diseases, and asked the Association of State and Territorial Health Officials (ASTHO) to convene the state epidemiologists and charge them with the responsibility of deciding which diseases should be reported nationally.
-A year later, in 1951, a fully documented list of nationally notifiable diseases was generated by a conference of state and territorial epidemiologists.
+A year later, in 1951, a fully documented list of national notifiable diseases was generated by a conference of state and territorial epidemiologists.
 The Conference of State and Territorial Epidemiologists (known today as the Council of State and Territorial Epidemiologists – CSTE) was formally established in 1955.
 CSTE continues to hold the responsibility for defining and recommending which diseases and conditions are reportable within states and which of these diseases and conditions will be voluntarily reported to CDC.

 CDC works in partnership every day with 57 state, local, territorial, and health departments to improve NNDSS.
 NNDSS staff and health departments also work closely with the Council of State and Territorial Epidemiologists (CSTE).
-CSTE, as the voice of the states, works in collaboration with CDC programs to determine changes to the list of nationally notifiable conditions.
+CSTE, as the voice of the states, works in collaboration with CDC programs to determine changes to the list of national notifiable conditions.